WordPress/plugin-check/docs/run-unit-tests.md

   - `tests/phpunit/testdata/` Example classes or plugins that can be used in tests.
   - `tests/phpunit/utils/` Shared helpers that can be used across different test classes.

-Ensure that you create your Check and test unit at same time.
+Ensure that you create your check and unit test at same time.